Interstate 55 in Illinois: Joliet to Chicago

-From I-80, I-55 enters the Joliet area by means of Shorewood, with a partial interchange at IL 59 and a full interchange with US 52.
+From I-80, I-55 enters the Joliet area by means of Shorewood, with a diverging diamond interchange (DDI) at IL 59 and a full interchange with US 52.
 It enters Joliet proper with an interchange at US 30.
 It then connects with IL 126 near Plainfield, forming a partial interchange, then enters the Bolingbrook–Romeoville area, meeting interchanges at Weber Road and IL 53 again.

 On the border of Romeoville and Lemont, I-55 meets I-355 and a former routing of US 66 at a large, complex interchange.
 It then meets Lemont Road near Lemont, Cass Avenue and IL 83 near Darien, and County Line Road in Burr Ridge.
 It enters another large, complex interchange with I-294 and another former routing of US 66 in Indian Head Park.
 Further east, it meets a large interchange with US 12/US 20/US 45 south of Countryside.
 About 3 mi northeast, it meets a rather large interchange with IL 171 and an interchange with IL 43, both near Summit.
 After the IL 43 interchange, I-55 enters Chicago.